Will Data Stifle Creativity?

 However, in order for brands and retailers to evolve a greater appreciation of these new information sources, they need to stop thinking about “data” as technologically specialized information.
 Data is not the enemy of creativity.
 When applied correctly and meaningfully, it in fact expands how brands and retailers have traditionally understood and integrated consumer information — generating new insight and creative opportunities.

-Bringing data into the heart of creative solutions will allow for products that can become more relevant because it can meet consumers with their contextual need.
+Bringing data into the heart of creative solutions will allow for products that can become more relevant because it can meet consumers with their contextual needs.
 So-called “traditional” supply models can now benefit as well, with creative approaches that are integrated, holistic, and organic.

 Strategic thinkers at brands and retailers need to become better at communicating the power of data to creative people in ways that they can appreciate and utilize.
-The current disconnect is not intentional; it merely reflects the challenge to integrating right and left-brain thinking.
+The current disconnect is not intentional; it merely reflects the challenge to integrating the right and left-brain thinking.
 We all share the same goals of creating solutions that increase relevance for consumers.
-We therefore need to bridge the divide between strategy and creativity by demonstrating that the power of data can add value.
+We, therefore, need to bridge the divide between strategy and creativity by demonstrating that the power of data can add value.
 It can take the creative and brand teams to a new place by connecting solutions to more effective results.

 To accomplish this, we need to convey the value of data in new ways.
 It is not just about more information, but about new insights into how people are thinking and acting, socially and as consumers.